jreisinger/docs/notes/k8s/cert-manager.md

 # What is it

 Cert-manager creates and renews TLS certificates for your Kubernetes workloads.
 It can obtain certificates from a variety of issuers (CAs).
-With the Certificate resource the private key (`tls.key`) and the certificate (basically a public key signed with private key of a CA; `tls.crt`) are stored in a Kubernetes secret which is mounted by a Pod or used by an Ingress controller.
+With the Certificate resource the private key (`tls.key`) and the certificate* (`tls.crt`) are stored in a Kubernetes secret which is mounted by a Pod or used by an Ingress controller.

+(*) basically a public key signed with private key of a CA

 <img width="756" height="438" alt="image" src="https://github.com/user-attachments/assets/3e82e74a-f240-44a2-bc53-0a48085581c9" />

-It's implemented as a set of CRDs and controllers.

 # Installation

+It's implemented as a set of CRDs and controllers:

 ```
 # CRDs